jcub-i0/tf-juice-lab/README.md

 - CloudTrail, GuardDuty, AWS Config, and CloudWatch for logging, threat detection, and compliance
 - IAM roles and policies following the principle of least privilege
 - AWS KMS for encryption of EBS volumes, S3 objects, and RDS databases
+- Lambda functions for automated incident response and budget savings

 ## Security Scenarios You Can Practice